jacobemcken/proven/README.md

 can reference one or multiple keys (paths) in the map that caused the validation error.
 This also means that a single key in a map can have multiple different errors attached to it.
 The examples below will show this.

+Proven returns human readable errors that can be shipped back to end users!

 [Schema]: https://github.com/Prismatic/schema
 [core.typed]: https://github.com/clojure/core.typed